Blotter: Man tells Salisbury Police thieves made off with his pants, wallet - Salisbury Post

 In other Salisbury Police reports:

-• A hole on Tuesday was cut in chain link fencing in the 2300 block of South Main Street, where a man was seen coming out of a June car.
-He left the area, came back to get his backpack and fought with a man who reported the incident.
+• A man cut a hole in chain link fencing in the 2300 block of South Main Street on Tuesday.
+He was seen getting out of a car, but then left the area, came back to get a backpack and fought with a man who reported the incident.

 • A man on Tuesday reported a larceny in the 300 block of South Arlington Street.